 Most approved hypnotherapy certification programs require a minimum of 40 to 100 hours of hypnotherapy training workshops, plus 20 hours of supervised individual training and 2 to 5 years of practical experience using hypnosis as a part of your practice.

-As awareness of alternative medical treatments continues to rise, hypnotherapy training will be in higher demand.
+As awareness of alternative medical treatments continues to rise, hypnotherapy training may grow in demand.
 In particular, people looking for non-invasive, drug-free ways of losing weight, breaking habits such as smoking, and managing stress may turn to hypnotherapy.